Doctor insights on:

 This really depends on the patient.
 For normal patient who does not smoke very low oxygen level could be defined as an oxygen saturation less than 88% or a partial pressure of oxygen measured in blood gas less than 60 mmhg.
 For an active smoker these numbers may be different.
 For someone with underlying lung disease again these ...Read more

 - Talk to a doctor live online for free

 - Is sulfa and sulfate the same thing?

-- Is a sonogram and ultrasound the same thing?
+- Is sonography and ultrasound the same thing?

-- Is impetigo and mrsa the same thing?
+- Is niacin and niacinamide the same thing?

 - Talk to a pulmonologist online for free